ubccr/treat/README.rst

 License
 ------------------------------------------------------------------------

-TREAT is released under a BSD style license.
+TREAT is released under the GPLv3 license.
 See the LICENSE file.
 TREAT logo designed by Nicole B. Laski.